-The South African Reserve Bank has announced it would keep the repo rate unchanged at 5%.
+The South African Reserve Bank has raised the benchmark interest rate by 25 basis points.

 A foreign exchange review committee found no illegal activity, but alarms have been sounding over some troubling trading practices.

 South Africa has raised its benchmark rate as inflation threatens to exceed the central bank's target.

 South African policy makers may decide that the time for talking is over, as they meet to decide on the first increase in borrowing costs in a year.